Montréal’s best hidden patios and urban oasis spots for summer

 Khyber Pass

-This Afghan restaurant lets you bring your own wine and dine on their spectacular hidden terrace, which is decorated with pretty plants and colourful murals.
+This Afghan restaurant lets you bring your own wine and dine on their hidden terrace, which is decorated with pretty plants and colourful murals.
 It's like entering a whole other world!

 Bistro Auprès de ma blonde